Should I Accept the First Insurance Settlement After a Scranton Car Accident?

 This will provide the basis for settlement negotiations, in which you and the insurance company make successive offers until the company offers an insurance settlement that is high enough for you to accept.

-A Car Accident Lawyer Can Negotiate a Higher Settlement Offer?
+Can A Scranton Car Accident Lawyer Negotiate a Higher Settlement Offer?

 They will calculate costs for vehicle repairs, medical bills, other out-of-pocket expenses, and intangible benefits, and then issue a demand letter to the insurance company containing a counter-offer well over what they expect to receive.
 In the ensuing settlement negotiations, a personal injury attorney is likely to achieve a larger settlement offer than an individual would be able to achieve on his or her own.